Jollywatt/typst-fletcher/docs/manual.typ

 ```))

 === CeTZ integration
-Currently, only straight and arc connectors are supported.
+Currently, only straight, arc and right-angled connectors are supported.
 However, an escape hatch is provided with the `render` argument of `diagram()` so you can intercept diagram data and draw things using CeTZ directly.

-Here is an example of how you might hack together a Bézier connector using the same node anchoring and arrow head functions that this package provides:
+Here is an example of how you might hack together a Bézier connector using the same functions that `fletcher` uses internally to anchor edges to nodes and draw arrow heads:

 #stack(dir: ltr, spacing: 1fr, ..code-example(```typ
 #fletcher.diagram(